-You can park outside the house to unload and then drive up to the top plateau to turn round where there is space for numerous cars to park.
+You arrive at the house up a steep drive entrance to a level gravel area stretching in front of the house and from there a wheelchair friendly ramp leads to the level front terrace with access to the front and lounge doors.
+Park outside the house to unload and then drive up the extended drive up to the top plateau to turn round where there is space for numerous cars to park.

 The Interior Layout

-Bedroom 1 has a large double bed (1.8 x 2.0m) large storage cupboards, an en suite bathroom with shower and bath etc and windows looking out onto the lake and mountains.
+- Bedroom 1 has a large double bed (1.8 x 2.0m) large storage cupboards, an en suite bathroom with shower and bath etc and windows looking out onto the lake and mountains.
 The bedroom has a ceiling fan and windows can be opened to take advantage of cooling evening breezes.

-Bedroom 2 has two single beds 1.9m x 0.80m which can be put together to form a double if required.
+- Bedroom 2 has two single beds 1.9m x 0.80m which can be put together to form a double if required.
 Large built in cupboard, ceiling fan and again views of the lake and hills complete this slightly smaller room which has a wet room bathroom with level floor and walk in shower also suitable for wheelchair use.